Installing on OCI

 1.4.
 Provisioning OCI infrastructure for your cluster

-By using the Assisted Installer to create details for your OpenShift Container Platform cluster, you can specify these details in a stack.
-A stack is an OCI feature where you can automate the provisioning of all necessary OCI infrastructure resources, such as the custom image, that are required for installing an OpenShift Container Platform cluster on OCI.
+When using the Assisted Installer to create details for your OpenShift Container Platform cluster, you specify these details in a Terraform stack.
+A stack is an OCI feature that automates the provisioning of all necessary OCI infrastructure resources that are required for installing an OpenShift Container Platform cluster on OCI.

 Prerequisites

-• You uploaded the discovery ISO image to the OCI bucket.
-For more information, see "Using the Assisted Installer to generate an OCI-compatible discovery ISO image".
+- You downloaded the discovery ISO image to a local directory.
+For details, see "Using the Assisted Installer to generate an OCI-compatible discovery ISO image".

 Procedure

-1. Complete the steps for provisioning OCI infrastructure for your OpenShift Container Platform cluster.
-See Creating OpenShift Container Platform Infrastructure Using Resource Manager (Oracle documentation).
+For the full procedure, see Creating OpenShift Container Platform Infrastructure Using Resource Manager (Oracle documentation).

 1.5.
 Completing the remaining Assisted Installer steps